lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 == Screenshots ==

 1. The settings panel.
-2. You can add a video as background or targeted to a DOM element in any page or post by inserting a shortcode generated via the editor button.
+2. You can add a video as background or targeted to a DOM element in any page or post by inserting a shortcode (Plus version) generated via the editor button.
-3. The shortcode editor.
+3. The shortcode editor (Plus version).

 == To set your homepage background video: ==